FredGuiou/vanilla-super-toggle/README.md

 - add event listener on the button
 - create a method that handle the light mode

+Session 3 :

+- create a .json file with datas
+- create cards in JS Vanilla to generate them in DOM
+- CSS on cards to organize them.

+Session 4 :

+- Create a navbar with links from a json
+- CSS on H1 and navbar banner

+Next Session :

+- Create Mixins to CSS
+- Create Pages and architecture (Folder)
+- Activation on Navbar links
+- Modale with template

 ---

 Author : Fred & Yumicode